-We should note that standard semidefinite optimization software such as SDPT3 [20] can solve only problems with linear objective functions.
-Since the objective function of (24) is quadratic in y a reformulation is necessary to solve this problem using SDPT3 or other SDP solvers.
-We replace the objective function with min t where t is a new artificial variable and impose the constraint $t \ge c^{\top}y + \frac{1}{2}y^{\top}Qy$.
-This new constraint can be expressed as a second-order cone constraint after a simple change of variables; see, e.g., [15].
-This final formulation is a standard form conic optimization problem - a class of problems that contain semidefinite programming and secondorder cone programming as special classes.
+We should note that standard semidefinite optimization software such as SDPT3 [30] can solve only problems with linear objective functions.
+Since the objective function of (16) is quadratic in y a reformulation is necessary to solve this problem using SDPT3 or other SDP solvers.
+We replace the objective function with min t where t is a new artificial variable and impose the constraint $t \ge c^{\top}y + \frac{1}{2}y^{\top}Qy$ .
+This new constraint can be expressed as a second-order cone constraint after a simple change of variables; see, e.g., [22].
+This final formulation is a standard form conic optimization problem, which is a class of problems that contains semidefinite programming and second-order cone programming as special classes.
 Since SDPT3 can solve standard form conic optimization problems we used this formulation in our numerical experiments.

-5. Numerical experiments
+5 Numerical experiments

-In this section, we report some numerical experiments obtained with the methodologies introduced in this paper to estimate the risk-neutral pdf, namely the approaches that led to the formulation of problems (17) and (23).
-We have applied the active set method provided by MATLAB to solve the convex QP problem (17) and the MATLAB-based interior-point code SDPT3 [20] to solve the SDP problem (23) (more precisely its reformulation described at the end of the last section).
-The performance of these two approaches is illustrated with two different data sets, one generated from a Black-Scholes model and the other extracted from the S&P 500 Index.
+In this section, we report some numerical experiments obtained with the methodologies introduced in this paper to estimate the risk-neutral pdf, namely the approaches that led to the formulation of problems (9) and (15).
+We also consider a mixture of lognormals model and compare the three approaches.

+We have applied the active set method provided by MATLAB to solve the convex QP problem (9) and the MATLAB-based interior-point code SDPT3 [30] to solve the SDP problem (15) (more precisely its reformulation described at the end of the last section).
+The performance of these two approaches is illustrated with four different data sets, one generated from a Black-Scholes model and the other three extracted from the S&P 500 Index.